thedev132/hcb/dev-docs/guides/fees.md

 There are two ways of waiving fees, set `fee_waived` on the `CanonicalPendingTransaction` or set `reason` on the `Fee` to “TBD”.

 Occasionally, we make this waiver after charging a fee.
 This results in a fee credit.
-Which is essentially a fee where we (HCB) pay the organisation instead of them paying us.
+A fee credit is essentially a fee where we (HCB) pay the organisation instead of them paying us.

 \- [@sampoder](https://github.com/sampoder)